microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 - *Required*: The `RegionName` specifies the region you would like to use for your Cromwell on Azure instance.
 To find a list of all available regions, run `az account list-locations` on command line or PowerShell and use the desired region's "name" property for `RegionName`.
 - *Optional*: `MainIdentifierPrefix`.
 This string, followed by a GUID will be used to name your Cromwell on Azure resource group and associated resources.
 If not specified, default value of "coa" followed by a GUID is used as a prefix for the Azure Resource Group and all Azure resources created for your Cromwell on Azure instance.
 After installation, you can search for your resources using the `MainIdentifierPrefix` value.<br/>

-Run the following at command line or terminal after navigating to where your executable is saved:
+Run the following at the command line or terminal after navigating to where your executable is saved:
 ```
 .\deploy-cromwell-on-azure.exe --SubscriptionId <Your subscription ID> --RegionName <Your region> --MainIdentifierPrefix <Your string>
 ```